Latest Teacher Strikes: Everything You Need to Know About Strike Action in Schools - ExBulletin

 Thursday 27 April (UK) Tuesday 2 May (UK)

 We understand that the new teacher strike is of particular concern to students, parents and guardians preparing for summer semester exams and assessments such as the SAT, GCSE and A Levels.
-It is not yet clear if there will be a disruption in the test.
+It is not yet clear if there will be any setbacks to the test.

 When schools are forced to limit attendance due to staff shortages, we have asked that priority be given to vulnerable children, children of critical workers, and students scheduled to take public examinations (eg GCSE) and other formal assessments.